HoangLong248/golang-beginner-course/README.md

 | <= | Less than or equal to |
 | > | Greater than |
 | >= | Greater than or equal to |
+### "break" statement
+- **Terminates the for loop**
+- And continues with the code right after the for loop (in our case we don't have any code)

+### "continue" statement
+- Causes loop to skip the remainder of its body.
+- And immediately retesting its condition (in our infinite loop our condition is always true)

+### End of a Loop
+- A loop continues as long as a condition is true